-Hey, I'm Matt, a Software Engineer currently based in San Francisco.
-I work for Caring.com primarily in Ruby on Rails, React, and Ember
+Hey, I'm Matt, a Software Engineer currently based in the UK.
+I work for Caring.com primarily in Ruby on Rails, and React

 For a Rails side project recently I finally had the need for a background task handler.
 Now traditionally I’d jump at Sidekiq, and for good reason.
 It’s sexy, relatively simple, and comes with a ton of niceties like automatic exponential back-off retries.
 For this project however, at least at this stage, Sidekiq is overkill.
 We just need to run some ActionMailers out of the render loop, so we’d like to avoid booting up another server if possible.

 So, in comes SuckerPunch, a gem built to address exactly this issue.
 SuckerPunch uses Celluloid to operate a barebones background task handler inside the server process, avoiding the significant memory overhead of running two Rails instances.
 Now while its worth noting thanks to the Global Interpreter Lock present in MRI, CPU intensive jobs are still liable to slow down your requests, however the GIL does not apply to external I/O, and so the bulk of what makes a mailer slow (negotiating SMTP) doesn’t block the server.